vanceleon/JS-Algo-Data-Structures/DataStructures/LinkedList/Lecture.md

 - set the head property to be the current head's next property
 - decrement the length by 1
 - Return the value of the node removed

+Unshifting
+- adding a new node to the beginning of the Linked List pseudocode
+- accept a value
+- create new node using val passed to the function
+- if no head set the head and tail to newly created node
+- set the newly created node's property to be the current head property on the list
+- set the head property on the list to be that newly created node
+- increment the length of the list
+- return list